Clifford-Deformed Compass Codes: Conclusion

-The success of Clifford deformed stabilizer codes under biased noise models is now starting to be explored beyond the scope of circuit-based quantum computing.
-Bias-preserving XZZX cluster states have shown that Clifford deformations can also be translated to QEC in measurement-based (MBQC) and fusion-based quantum computing \cite{claes2023tailored,sahay2023tailoring}.
-In a similar fashion, we can apply appropriate Clifford deformations to non-foliated cluster states \cite{nickerson2018measurement,newman2020generating} by looking at their effect on the state's decoder graphs.
+The success of Clifford deformed stabilizer codes under biased noise models has also been explored beyond the scope of circuit-based quantum computing.
+For example, bias-preserving XZZX cluster states exhibited high thresholds in comparison to the foliated surface code under biased noise models in measurement-based (MBQC) and fusion-based quantum computing \cite{claes2023tailored,sahay2023tailoring}.
+In a similar fashion, we can apply appropriate Clifford deformations to non-foliated cluster states \cite{nickerson2018measurement,newman2020generating} by looking at their effect on the decoder graphs of the cluster states.